What You’ll Learn:

 Below are some of the things you should keep in mind when categorizing your campaigns.

-The biggest factor you should take into account is how fast you can get statistically significant data.
-With a thousand clicks a day you can, and should, optimize certain elements of those campaigns once a week.
+The biggest factor you should take into account is how quickly you can obtain statistically significant data.
+With a thousand clicks a day, you can, and should, optimize certain elements of campaigns once a week.

-Especially if you’re working on a set amount of hours for your client or if you’re in-house and have a different responsibilities, it’s important to take the actual time you have to optimize into account.
+Especially if you’re working with a set number of hours for your client or if you’re in-house and have different responsibilities, it’s important to take into account the actual time you have to optimize.

 Don’t try to commit to a frequency that you know you can’t follow.
-On the other hand, frequent optimizations of things like search term mining can be done a lot faster and with more focus in short bursts, rather than marathon sessions.
+For example, frequent optimizations of things like search term mining can be done a lot faster and with more focus in short bursts rather than marathon sessions.

 The frequencies I list here are the default frequencies I use for my clients.
 They’re based on the principles of how we work and might not work for the amount of time you have to invest yourself.

 Important Product Categories Can Be the Exception.

 Despite the importance of getting statistically significant data, there are campaigns that cover products or categories that are important to your eCommerce business that should take priority.